SjoerdvandenBelt/FAST-NN/readme.md

 - `-d` only for inference, path to directory where model is saved
 - `-h` number of samples on input data
 - `-w` number of SNPs per input image/binary
-- `-c` set to `-c FAST-NN` to select FAST-NN model for trainin and inference
+- `-c` set to `-c FAST-NN` to select FAST-NN model for training and inference (other options include `-c SweepNet`)
-- `-f` set to 1 if loading binary SNP data, if using images, set to 0
+- `-f` set to 1 if loading binary data, set to 0 if using image data
-- `-x` set 1 to use SNP distance data in inference and training, note this data should be included in the binary/image data
+- `-x` set 1 to use SNP distances in inference and training, note this data should be included in the binary/image data
-- `-b` batch size to use
+- `-b` batch size to use for training or inference
-- `y` set to 0 (currently not supported)

 ## Example datasets
 Three datasets are provided, which contain SNP and derived allele frequency data, based on the OutOfAfrica-3G09 model by Gutenkunst et al. (2009) [1].